narendraponugoti3-droid/AWS/AWSEdgeNetworking-CloudFrontAndGlobalAccelerator/README.md

 <img width="1720" height="849" alt="image" src="https://github.com/user-attachments/assets/b59d6822-76d3-491d-a27c-939a72916a87" />

 <img width="1870" height="897" alt="image" src="https://github.com/user-attachments/assets/42b23e69-5f32-4fe3-978a-8a28fe3cf74c" />
+ClodFront , the most importent component is the cloudfront distribute and in the distribution , you will then define the origin which means where exactly your application is hosted

+Now end user will make the request to the cloudFront DNS , which will basically takes that request to the nearest Edge Location and form there , as you have configured the origin as the application load balancer this traffic will go from the cloud front edge location to this load balancer over the AWS backbone network

-ClodFront , the most importent component is the cloudfront distribute and the Origin Distribution is all about configuring which origins are there , how to route the traffic , wheather to enable specific security features
+and the Origin
+Distribution is all about configuring which origins are there , how to route the traffic , wheather to enable specific security features
 Origin server means where exactly your application is hosted